JosiahJack/KeepModReadme/notes/point-entities.ambients-and-sound-effects.md

 .

 ### `ambient_custom_sound `
 Plays one of 3 different sounds at randomized interval.
-Can be enabled or disabled using the [entity state system](https://github.com/JosiahJack/KeepModReadme/wiki/Point-Entities:-Logic-and-Entity-State-System).
+Can be enabled or disabled using the [[point-entities.logic-and-entity-state-system]].
 |Key|Type|Default|Description|
 |---|---|---|---|
 |`target`|string|2|If set, will run targets when making noise, useful for lights, sparks, etc.|